marvst/audiopilot/README.md

 Generate a personalized playlist with your favorite songs and podcasts to autopilot your day.

-> Inspired by the Daily Drive from Spotify.
+> Inspired by the Daily Drive feature from Spotify.